ontop/ontop-website/guide/databases/spark.md

 ## Limitations & Exceptions

 :::warning
-Trino does not provide information about integrity constraints.
+SparkSQL does not provide information about integrity constraints.
 Make sure to provide this information in order to avoid very inefficient queries.
 We recommend using [lenses](/guide/advanced/lenses) for this purpose.
 :::